rra/remctl/README.md

 improved by building with Kerberos libraries and a GSS-API library that supports `gss_krb5_import_cred`.

 The remctld server requires libevent 1.4.x or later.
-It's only been tested with libevent 1.4.13-stable and later, but should work with 1.4.4 or later.
+It was only tested with libevent 1.4.13-stable and later, but should work with 1.4.4 or later.
 It is now only tested with libevent 2.x, so moving to a later version of libevent if possible is recommended.

 The remctl server will support regex ACLs if the system supports the POSIX regex API.
 The remctl server also optionally supports PCRE regular expressions in ACLs.
-To include that support, the PCRE library is required.
+To include that support, the PCRE library (either PCRE2 or PCRE1) is required.

 To build the remctl client for Windows, the Microsoft Windows SDK for Windows Vista and the MIT Kerberos for Windows SDK are required, along